Variational quantum algorithms for scanning the complex spectrum of non-Hermitian systems

 \subsection{Error mitigation}

 Quantum noise is a major challenge for implementing quantum algorithms on current quantum processors~\cite{Preskill2018quantumcomputingin}.
 To evaluate and optimize the quamtun algorithms, it is crucial to consider the noise impact in numerical simulations.
-For demonstration, we adopt a noise model with depolarization.
+For demonstration, we adopt a noise model with depolarization(analysis of other noise models as well as the error mitigation can be seen in the Appendix~\ref{App:noise}).
 The quantum circuit consists primarily of single-qubit quantum gates and two-qubit quantum gates.
 Therefore, in the numerical simulations, after applying a single-qubit gate, noise in the form of depolarization can be added to each qubit with a probability of $p_1$.